BRAINSia/BRAINSTools/AutoWorkup/README.md

 "projectB","112","12345614","{'T1-30':['somewhere/T1_filename.nii.gz', 'somewhere/T1_COR_REP1.nii.gz'],'T2-30':['somewhere/T2_COR.nii.gz']}"
 "projectA","111","12345698","{'T1-30':['somewhere/T1_COR.nii.gz', 'somewhere/T1_COR_REP1.nii.gz'],'T2-30':['somewhere/T2_COR.nii.gz']}"
 ```
+**Note:** All `MRISessionName` in the *bawInputList.csv* file has to be unique across all participants.
+For datasets in which the sessions for all participants are the same, such as the Adolescent Brain Cognitive Development (ABCD) dataset with all baseline sessions defined as `baselineYear1Arm1`, each subject's session has to renamed before running BRAINSAutoWorkUp.

 ### Configuration file
 A configuration file allows for HPC power utilization as well as local machine running.
 Syntax follows a standard INI configuration file format (Please see https://en.wikipedia.org/wiki/INI_file)